VolaxYT/PortalsManager/README.md

 # PortalsCanceller
 Minecraft Plugin from 1.8.X to 1.12.X.
-Plugin to cancel all portal creation and cancel nether portal teleporting
+Plugin to cancel all portal creation and cancel portal teleporting

 **Permissions:**